Looking For A Tornado

 [ᴛᴡ ғᴏʀ ᴍᴇɴᴛᴀʟ ɪʟʟɴᴇss sʏᴍᴘᴛᴏᴍᴏʟᴏɢʏ ᴀɴᴅ ʙʀɪᴇғ ᴍᴇɴᴛɪᴏɴ ᴏғ sᴇx ᴡᴏʀᴋ & sᴇx ᴀs sᴇʟғ ʜᴀʀᴍ]

-He hadn’t even bothered to catch the new friend’s name at first, but then in December Athena announced she was moving out, and he had to hear it because Anarchy said “Athena told me Storm’s coming over to help haul the couch” and Kohao said “Who the fuck is Storm?”
+He’d filed ‘Teagan’ away as her girlfriend and hadn’t even bothered to catch the new friend’s name at first, but then Athena announced actually her “new friend” was a “new roommate” because she was moving out, and he had to hear it because Anarchy said “Athena told me Storm’s coming over with Teagan to help haul the couch” and Kato said “Who the fuck is Storm?”

-Hell, she probably already despised him without them even meeting: Athena had probably told this Weather person all about her shitshow of a roommate and Tornado or whatever had told her to stop trying to be a bombsquad for a nuke and to get the fuck out of there.
+Hell, they probably already despised him without them even meeting.
+Teagan certainly hadn’t enjoyed his company.
+Athena had probably told this Weather person all about her shitshow of an ex-roommate too, and Tornado or whatever had hopped into Teagan’s boat and told her to stop trying to be a bombsquad for a nuke and to get the fuck out of there.
 Bitch.
-How would she know?
-How the fuck would she know anything real about him?
-She definitely didn’t know what it felt like to be him and have someone who was meant to be one of his best friends just dip the fuck out in the middle of their private little apocalypse.
+How would they know?
+How the fuck would they know anything real about him?
+They definitely didn’t know what it felt like to be him and have someone who was meant to be one of his best friends just dip the fuck out in the middle of their private little apocalypse.

 ...Athena did text him a lot to check up on him after moving, but she’d chosen to move out and that’s why she didn’t know how he was, so he didn’t respond to her texts until Anarchy finally asked him to not give her the silent treatment, saying that she’d called him crying, that life was rough all around and they needed to stick together.
 Oh, exactly how she fucking didn’t?
-Kohao had thought to himself; Exactly how she replaced us with some fucking cab driver?
+Kato had thought to himself; Exactly how she replaced us with some fucking meteorlogical event and a lifeguard?

 “Great,” he’d hissed.